-It’s important to consider both fat and water when replacing butter in baking, and remember that some butter alternatives might contain one and not the other.
+It’s important to consider both fat and water when replacing butter in baking.
+Remember that some butter alternatives might contain one and not the other.
 For example, oil does not contain any water, it is a pure fat that is in a liquid state at room temperature.

 Butter is roughly 20% water which means that your bake will be lower in moisture and will lose leavening properties if you use just oil as a butter substitute and you may need to compensate in other ways.
 For example, in some pastries and baked goods like eclairs and apple turnovers, steam is the rising agent in the pastry so having water present in baking can be very important.

 However, baking without any fat at all also has major drawbacks.
-Butter is at least 80% fat, and fat is what stops flour and water from interacting too much during mixing and forming gluten strands, and gluten is what toughens the product.
+Butter is at least 80% fat.
+Why is it important?
+Fat is what stops flour and water from interacting too much during mixing and forming gluten strands, and gluten is what toughens the product.
 Ever heard the phrase ‘shortening’?
 This is what fat does in baking, it shortens the gluten strands.
 Baking without fat entirely will result in a dry and tough baked good.
 Imagine a cake or cookie that is stiff and dry in texture and crumbles like sawdust.

 Then in some recipes, we need to cream the butter with sugar, so this quality is important to look out for when searching for a butter substitute for cakes and in sweet pastries too.

 In other recipes, butter temperature is a key factor like in cookies or puff pastry so looking at the melting point is key.
 Butter melts at approximately 35 C / 95 F and this can be an important factor in oven temperature and what you are baking.
-However, it also means that using butter replacements with a higher melting temperature can result in a crispier, flakier finish which could actually improve the outcome!
+However, it also means that using butter replacements with a higher melting temperature can result in a crispier, flakier finish.
+This could actually improve the outcome in certain cases!